CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 61 (0x3d) for GCN 1.0/1.1; 189 (0xbd) GCN 1.2
 Syntax: DS_CONSUME VDST [OFFSET:OFFSET]
-Description: Append entry to buffer.
+Description: Consume entries to buffer.
 This instruction increments 32-bit value in LDS/GDS at address OFFSET&~3 by number of the active threads, and store previous value from LDS/GDS at this same address into VDST.
 Operation: